GeorgeAkol/pdsnd_github/README.md

 ### Credits
 The successful completion of this project was in part facilitated by stackoverflow but primarily by the great educators involved in the Udacity "Programming for Data Science with Python Nanodegree".

+Thank you to Udacity for all the effort put into developing this course.